 Psychology Today also states that taking a brief time-out from tasks that require sustained attention renews our strength and focus, which in turn helps us perform better.
 Study habits for medical students must involve a fair share of recreational activities which can range from taking a walk to stretching.

-Students studying at Saba University in the Caribbean can add taking a hike to Mt.
+Students studying at Saba in the Caribbean can add taking a hike to Mt.
 Scenery or even enjoying the hot springs to their list of break activities.
 From scuba diving to a serene walk in nature, there is a lot that can renew and refresh your mind here.